 This plan captures the low-level details that are missing in the directions from above.
 It is important that, as they are filled in, they must mesh fully with those requirements put forth by the authorities.

-Think of What results is a large ‘tree’, with many branches, each of which describes how to achieve safety in a greater level of detail.
+Think of the result as a large ‘tree’, with many branches, each of which describes how to achieve safety in a greater level of detail.
 To the implementer this tree is oriented upside-down with its trunk pointed upward.
 In Safety Analysis we capture safety requirements in such trees, however we call them by the fancy name ‘requirements hierarchies’.
 Each high-level safety requirement

 Careful management of Safety Requirements is important.
 It is the most detailed and benefits greatly when persnickety people conduct it.
 Why is this?
 The devil is in the details.
 Once a complete set of safety requirements is in hand it is imperative that every last one be met — missing even the smallest detail means that someone will get hurt, if not immediately then eventually.